toddfoster/sharedprayers/content/daily/dd-evening.md

 ---
-title: In the Early Evening
+title: Daily Devotions -- In the Early Evening
 date: 2020-04-15
+weight: 503
 ---
-# Daily Devotions --- In the Early Evening
 _according to the Book of Common Prayer (p.
 139)_

 ------------